WeTransfer/zip_tricks/README.md

 end
 ```

+## Other usage examples

+Check out the `examples/` directory at the root of the project.
+This will give you a good idea
+of various use cases the library supports.

 ## Computing the CRC32 value of a large file

 `BlockCRC32` computes the CRC32 checksum of an IO in a streaming fashion.